Custom Packaging

-I still remember the first time I walked into a canvas bag factory in Shenzhen's Bao'an district.
-The noise was deafening—hundreds of looms running simultaneously, fabric rolls stacked ceiling-high, workers moving with practiced efficiency between stations.
-That factory was producing 50,000 plain canvas tote bags every single week, destined to be customized for brands I'd actually heard of.
-Standing there, watching bolts of raw cotton transform into what would become someone's favorite everyday bag, I realized something: these "simple" promotional items involve a supply chain more complex than most people imagine.
+I still remember the first time I walked into a canvas bag factory in Shenzhen's Bao'an district, just a short rail ride from the industrial ports of Guangzhou.
+The noise was deafening—hundreds of rapier looms (Picanol Gamma looms and a line of Shima Seiki automatic knitting machines) running simultaneously, fabric rolls stacked ceiling-high, workers moving with practiced efficiency between dyeing vats and cutting tables.
+That factory was producing 50,000 plain Canvas Tote Bags every single week, destined to be customized for brands I'd actually heard of.
+Standing there, watching bolts of GRS-certified recycled cotton blend pop through the scouring, mercerizing, and calendering lines before being laser cut and sent to Brother PR660W embroidery stations, I realized something: these "simple" promotional items involve a supply chain more complex than most people imagine.

 After 12 years in custom printing and packaging, I've ordered Custom Canvas Tote Bags for everything from startup launch events to Fortune 500 corporate gifts.
 What I've learned will save you thousands of dollars and countless headaches.